eXascaleInfolab/StaTIX/README.md

 Usage: ./run.sh [OPTIONS...] <inputfile.rdf>
 Statistical type inference in fully automatic and semi supervised modes
 Options:
  -b,--brief-hints <arg>           Brief hits, possible values:
                                   '--'  - interactive hints
-                           '<filename.ipl>'  - read from the file having the format for each line:
+                                  '<filename.ipl>'  - read from the file
+                                  having the format for each line:
                                   <indicativity> <property>
-                           where indicativity E [0, 1]; 0 - the property
+                                  where indicativity E [0, 1]; 0 - the
-                           has no any impact on the entity type, 1 - the property fully specifies the entity type, line comments starting with '#' are allowed.
+                                  property has no any impact on the entity type, 1 - the property fully specifies the entity type, line comments starting
+                                  with '#' are allowed.
-                           '-[<nopts=INF>]'  - automatic generation of the
+                                  '-[<nopts=INF>]'  - automatic generation
-                           hints to the <inpfile_marks.ipl>, where <marks>
+                                  of the hints to the <inpfile_marks.ipl>,
-                           is the range of marks (>= 2) on supervision, which defines the indicativity precision
+                                  where <marks> is the range of marks (>=
-                           eps=1/(marks*2): eps=0.167 for 3 marks
+                                  2) on supervision, which defines the indicativity precision eps=0.5/(marks + 1): eps=0.167 for 2 marks
- -f,--filter               Filter out from the resulting clusters all
+ -e,--extract-groundtruth <arg>   Extract ground-truth (ids of the
-                           subjects that do not have #type property in the input dataset, used for the type inference evaluation -g,--ground-truth <arg>   The ground-truth sample (subset of the input dataset or another similar dataset with the specified type properties) -h,--help                 Show usage
+                                  subjects per each type) to the specified file in the .cnl format -g,--groundtruth-sample <arg>    The ground-truth sample (subset of the input dataset or another similar dataset
+                                  with the specified type properties) -h,--help                        Show usage -i,--network <arg>               Produce .rcg input network file for the clustering without the type inference
+                                  itself
- -m,--multi-level          Output type inference for multiple scales
+ -m,--multi-level                 Output type inference for multiple
-                           (representative clusters from all hierarchy
+                                  scales (representative clusters from all
-                           levels) besides the macro scale (top level, root)
+                                  hierarchy levels) besides the macro
- -n,--id-name <arg>        Output map of the id names (<inpfile>.idm in
-                           tab separated format: <id>
+                                  scale (top level, root) -n,--id-name <arg>               Output map of the id names (<inpfile>.idm in tab separated format:
-                           <subject_name>), default: disabled
+                                  <id> <subject_name>), default: disabled
  -o,--output <arg>                Output file, default: <inpfile>.cnl
+ -p,--filter                      Filter out from the resulting clusters
+                                  all subjects that do not have the '#type' property in the input dataset,
- -r,--reduce <arg>         Reduce similarity matrix on graph construction
+                                  used for the type inference evaluation -r,--reduce <arg>                Reduce similarity matrix on graph construction by non-significant
-                           by non-significant relations to reduce memory
+                                  relations to reduce memory consumption
-                           consumption and speedup the clustering.
+                                  and speedup the clustering.
 Options: a - accurate, m - mean, s - severe.
-                           Recommended for large datasets -s,--scale <arg>          Scale (resolution, gamma parameter of the clustering), -1 is automatic scale inference
+                                  Recommended for large datasets -s,--scale <arg>                 Scale (resolution, gamma parameter of the clustering), -1 is automatic scale
-                           for each cluster, >=0 is the forced static scale (<=1 for the macro clustering); default:
+                                  inference for each cluster, >=0 is the forced static scale (<=1 for the macro clustering); default: -1 -u,--unique-triples              Unique triples only are present in the ground-truth dataset (natty, clean data
-                           -1
+                                  without duplicates), so there is no need of the possible duplicates
+                                  identification and omission
  -v,--version                     Show version
 ```
 To infer types without the ground-truth available with the implicit output to the `inpDataset.cnl`: `./run.sh inpDataset.rdf`.
 To infer types with available ground-truth for the sampled reduced dataset or using another typed dataset with similar structure, performing output to the `results.cnl`: `./run.sh -g gtSample.rdf -o results.cnl inpDataset.rdf`.
 To infer types on multiple resolution levels (besides the whole dataset scope): `./run.sh -a inpDataset.rdf`.
+To produce the input network in the [.rcg format](https://github.com/eXascaleInfolab/PyNetConvert#rcg) for the clustering without the type inference itself: `$ ./run.sh -f -p networks/gendr-f.rcg datasets/biomedical/gendr.rdf`.

 ### Compilation